Underwriting Plugin

 • Implement both quote and policy transaction methods

-• Check for segment presence in transaction requests
+• Check for segment presence in policy transaction requests

 • Set meaningful tag values for each flag type